Ales – U.S. Open Beer Championship Categories

 Clarity: Beer color may be too dark to perceive clarity.
 When clarity is perceivable, chill haze is acceptable at low temperatures.

 Perceived Malt Aroma & Flavor: Low to medium malt sweetness.
-Caramel and chocolate character is acceptable.
-Strong roast barley or strong burnt or black malt character should not be perceived.
+Caramel and chocolate attributes are acceptable.
+Strong roast barley or strong burnt or black malt character should not be present.

 Perceived Hop Aroma & Flavor: Very low to medium